pytorch/executorch/docs/source/concepts.md

 ## [Backend Dialect](./ir-exir.md#backend-dialect)

-Backend dialect is the result of exporting Edge dialect to specific backend.
+Backend dialect is the immediate result of exporting Edge dialect to specific backend.
 It’s target-aware, and may contain operators or submodules that are only meaningful to the target backend.
 This dialect allows the introduction of target-specific operators that do not conform to the schema defined in the Core ATen Operator Set and are not shown in ATen or Edge Dialect.

 ## Backend registry